-Macau may be small, but this Far Eastern destination close to Hong Kong has made a big impact on the tourism industry in recent years following considerable investment in grand hotels and modern infrastructure.
-Despite such recent developments, the former Portuguese territory’s appeal undoubtedly lies in its heritage as a place where East meets West – where Southern Europe meets China.
-And the blend is still prevalent today, evident in Macau’s plethora of historic buildings – with temples and catholic churches sitting alongside each other – and, just as importantly, in its food, events, festivals and laid-back culture too.
+Yet despite these exciting recent developments, the former Portuguese territory’s unique appeal remains in its heritage as a place where East meets West – where Southern Europe meets China.
+And the blend is still prevalent today, not just in Macau’s plethora of historic buildings – with Taoist temples alongside baroque churches and elegant squares – but just as importantly, in its food, events, festivals and laid-back culture too.

-It’s clear that Macau is quickly evolving into a highly diverse and vibrant destination, with over 60,000 UK visitors in 2011 demonstrating its growing popularity.
+It’s clear that Macau is quickly evolving into a highly diverse and vibrant destination, with over 28 million visitors annually demonstrating its growing popularity.
 It’s a trend that looks likely to continue, as Macau adds to the range of exciting new hotels and attractions on offer year-by-year.

 In the UK, the Macau Government Tourist Office works closely with the UK travel trade by offering training materials, fam trips, events and other opportunities, and, as a travel agent, there’s no better way to get involved than by signing up to Travel Uni’s Macau Specialist programme!